How to build an email marketing strategy that elevates the customer experience

 1

-How well does your email performance stack up against industry averages?
+How well does your email performance stack up against your peers in your industry?

 Email templates and design